 Maximum class size 10 students

-The students will observe marine life during a 3-hour whale watching cruise and 4 days of kayaking around the Estuary.
+The students will observe marine life during a two 3-hour whale watching cruise and 3 days of kayaking around the Estuary.

 Students will increase their observation skills by viewing marine life from shore using binoculars and spotting scopes.